donbright/earcutr/README.md

 ```

 If you pass a single vertex as a hole, Earcut treats it as a Steiner point.
-See the 'steiner' test under tests/fixtures for an example.
+See the 'steiner' test under ./tests/fixtures for an example input,
+and the test visualization under ./viz.

 After getting a triangulation, you can verify its correctness with
 `earcutr.deviation`: